 Executive or Club hotel lounges provide an interesting environment to work and relax in.
 Some lounges also provide dedicated meeting rooms, although I find holding meetings in the main lounge more friendly.
 When I travel on my own for business, I don’t like to sit in restaurants on my own.
 Room service is also a lonely affair, so a Club Lounge provides the ideal environment to enjoy good food and atmosphere whilst being completely comfortable that you are sitting on a table for one.

 Tokyo is a particularly expensive city, so Club Lounges offer a nice rest bite from the sky-high prices charged in this amazing city.
-If you are planning to book a flight or a hotel, our luxury travel concierge will quote you cheaper for Premium Economy, Business and First Class long-haul flights and can arrange free hotel upgrades, breakfasts and more.
+If you are planning to book a flight or a hotel, our luxury travel concierge will quote you cheaper for Business and First Class long-haul flights and can arrange FREE hotel upgrades, breakfasts, VIP gifts and more.